scrapinghub/web-poet/docs/intro/overrides.rst

     item = get_item(url, item_class=Product)

-Here there is no reference to the Page Object being used underneath, you only need to indicate the desired Item Class, and the web-poet framework automatically determines the Page Object to use based on the specified URL and the specified Item Class.
+Here there is no reference to the Page Object being used underneath, you only need to indicate the desired item class, and the web-poet framework automatically determines the Page Object to use based on the specified URL and the specified item class.

-Note, however, that web-poet frameworks are encouraged to also allow getting a Page Object instead of an Item Class instance, for scenarios where end users wish access to Page Object attributes and methods.
+Note, however, that web-poet frameworks are encouraged to also allow getting a Page Object instead of an item class instance, for scenarios where end users wish access to Page Object attributes and methods.